XervoIO/cli/README.md

     $ xervo mongo user create

+To migrate a databse to a different DB version or host, you can use the *mongo migrate* command

+    $ xervo mongo migrate

+You can optionally pass in the name as well

+    $ xervo mongo migrate "Lizard Locator DB"

+The database will be re-created on the new host with the same username and password.

 ## Add-Ons Management

 After logging in, you can set up add-ons for your project.
 To add an add-on to a